 We leave Te Anau early meeting you at your accommodation or the DOC long term carpark.

 We travel the Milford Road, 120 kms along New Zealand's most spectacular alpine road, through the Eglinton Valley, past the Divide, into the mountains, through the Homer tunnel, down into the steep-sided Cleddau valley.
-We entertain you with history of the area, explaining the conservation issues, providing hot drinks and 'bikkies'.
+We entertain you with history of the area and explaining the conservation issues.

 If we can't kayak due to deteriorating weather, the kayaking is replaced by a launch cruise and we extend the nature tour home.